EssentialAid/EssentialCode/README.md

 EssentialCode
 =============

-A primary repository - most of the company code and materials are stored here
+A primary repository - generic company code, utilities, and materials will be stored here in the future.